Everything you need to know about taxes in Dubai

 - 100% tax on tobacco products and energy drinks.

-- Aimed at reducing consumption of harmful goods and promoting public health.
+- Aimed at reducing the consumption of harmful goods and promoting public health.

 6. Property taxes

-While Dubai does not impose an annual property tax, there are fees associated with property transactions.
+Although Dubai does not impose an annual property tax, there are still fees associated with property transactions.

-- A one-time transfer fee of 4% on property sales.
+- One-time transfer fee of 4% on property sales.

 - Annual service charges for property maintenance (varies by development).